jkreinz/slim-breakpoint-analysis/README.md

 ## Overview

 This project implements and evaluates methods for detecting breakpoints in selection pressure using temporal sampling of genomic data.
-Despite varying sample size, scheme, and dominance, all simulations take the same form - after a burn in of 2000 generations where all mutations are evolving neturally, the population experiences a shifts in selection at t=2000 to s=0.05, at t=2050 to s=-0.025, and at t=2100 to s=0.10 and continues to evolve until t=2141.
+Despite varying sample size, scheme, and dominance, all simulations take the same form - after a burn in of 2000 generations where all mutations are evolving neturally, the population experiences shifts in selection at t=2000 to s=0.05, at t=2050 to s=-0.025, and at t=2100 to s=0.10 and continues to evolve until t=2141.
 The downstream analysis includes two distinct pipelines:

 1. **Instantaneous Selection Pipeline**: Evaluates instanteous selection coefficient changes at discrete time points
 2. **Continuous Selection Pipeline**: Analyzes selection dynamics over continuous time series with logistic regression